TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles.md

 ------

-### All Advanced Audio
+### Advanced Audio

 - You have a audio setup that supports all HD Audio (TrueHD, DTS-X, DTS-HD, etc).
-- You have a media player (Device) that can passthrough HD audio.
+- You have a media player (hardware devices) that can passthrough HD audio.
 - You don't have a AppleTV (Being it can't passthrough untouched HD audio).

 In this example I have lossy Atmos over lossless DTS because the object metadata (Atmos) matters more to me over lossy vs lossless.